Work Opportunities for International Students

 Did you know that you can work while you study at York University?

-York U provides job postings through their Career Centre, showing you where you can work on- and off-campus.
+York provides job postings through Career Education & Development, showing you where you can work on- and off-campus.
 York International also facilitates co-operative education and networking opportunities for international students.

+As a study permit holder, you may qualify to work on-campus or off-campus without an additional work permit.
 You may also be eligible to work in Canada after you graduate.
-As a study permit holder, you may qualify to work on-campus or off-campus without an additional work permit.
-York International can offer you further guidance if this is a part of your academic and career goals.
+Make sure to consult York International if you need guidance on how to proceed if this is a part of your academic and career goals.

 - practice interview sessions;

 You can also sit down with an advisor to discuss the careers you want to explore after graduation.
 The best part is that there's no limit to how many appointments you can book.
 You have support available to you throughout your entire university journey, including up to two years after you graduate!